 Afternoon Walk At Lake Dillon

-After being cut at lunch, I took the dog to Lake Dillon.
-We parked the car at the marina beside the sailboats moored like zoo animals, with no possibility of current or crossing.
+After being cut at lunch, I took Sasha to Lake Dillon.
+We parked the car at the marina beside the sailboats moored like zoo animals, with no possibility of currents or crossings.
 It was 71 degrees by 2 P.M.—the sixth time in seven days Summit County has set a record for this time of year.
 I put on my Chacos, and let the dog nose our way to the water.
-We walked and walked, but where was the lake?
-Reaches of mud stood between us and the shy lake, who had retreated deep into her bed.
+We squished through the reaches of mud between us and the shy lake, who had retreated deeper into her bed than I’ve ever seen before.

 The papers proclaim: